huntlyc/Sublime-Wordpress-Dev-Plugin/README.md

 Allows you to quickly toggle the ```WP_DEBUG``` variable.

 ### Switch Database ###
-If you like to keep seperate databases for each site you build you can build up a list like this:
+If you like to keep seperate databases for each site you build you can build up a list like this in your wp-config file:

 ``` php
 //define('DB_NAME', 'wp_bootstrap_theme'); //bootstrap test